Pizza Fusion

 Pizza Fusion was a pizza restaurant chain based in Deerfield Beach, Florida.
 Using mostly organic ingredients and emphasizing green building methods, the restaurants operated under the tagline Saving the Earth, One Pizza at a Time.

 Overview

 Pizza Fusion was founded in 2006 by Michael Gordon and Vaughan Lazar.
 Lazar and Gordon had targeted Newman's Own, Patagonia, and Starbucks as role models, before opening their first store.
 In April 2009, the company signed a franchise agreement for Saudi Arabia with the Samir Group, a Saudi Arabia-based conglomerate.

 It specialized in oval-shaped gourmet pizzas, salads, sandwiches, and beverages made from natural ingredients — along with gluten-free, vegan, and lactose-free menu items.

 Stores

-At its peak, in 2008, the restaurant chain had 63 locations including those in California, Colorado, Connecticut, Florida, New Jersey, Ohio, as well as in Jeddah and Riyadh, Saudi Arabia.
+At its peak, in 2008, the restaurant chain had 63 locations including those in California, Colorado, Connecticut, Florida, New Jersey, Ohio, as well as in Saudi Arabia (in Jeddah and Riyadh).
 Although it had projected growing to 300 stores by 2010, as of 2011 the chain was down to 13 locations.
-Its Web site in 2023 listed seven locations in the US, and ten in Saudi Arabia and Dubai.
+Its website in 2023 listed seven locations in the US and ten in Saudi Arabia and Dubai.